effiesectu/sound-list/README.md

 ## list of all the sounds from the harsh realm
 > [!IMPORTANT]
 > Sound alerts can only be used by Moderators, Subscribers, and VIPs unless stated otherwise

+> [!NOTE]
+> Alerts without an exclamation point can be used by anyone
 - !alert
   - available under "Alert" Channel Reward
   - activates popup